Linda explores food facts, folklore, and fabulous recipes, one ingredient at a time.

 Perfect for Anniversaries or Any Special Occasion

-Today is the most perfect day.
-The sun is shining, birds are singing and I'm happily cooking in my kitchen.
+Sunday will be the most perfect day.
+The sun will be shining, birds will be singing, and I will be happily cooking in my kitchen.
 But even if the skies were dark, I would still be happy.
-Today is our wedding anniversary, and I can't remove the smile from my face.
-I thank God for the wonderful husband He brought into my life almost four decades ago.
+Sunday is our wedding anniversary, and I can't remove the smile from my face.
+I thank God for the wonderful husband He brought into my life 40 years ago.

 Yes, of course.
 I'm the Carb Diva.
 I love my kitchen and I love to cook and bake (as you know).
 My husband and I could go out for a wonderful dinner, but in the end, we'd spend so very much money for the luxury of having someone else wash the dishes.
 (I don't intend to sound smug, but I rarely find a meal at a restaurant that exceeds what comes out of my own kitchen.)